-This is a continuation of my Idealizing Motherhood.
-Catch up on it to get a heads up on what I am talking about.
+This is a continuation of my Idealizing Motherhood; Catch up on it to get a heads up on what I am talking about the transition to motherhood.

 If not anything, motherhood has given me a greater chance to grow positively.
 I have started to look at my mom differently.
 I have started to empathize with other moms.
 I have stopped judging other parenting decisions.
 I have learned to feel blessed to get the smallest of help.
 I am learning to be more patient every single day.
 I am learning how to take care of myself and not be overwhelmed with the changes around me.
 I am learning to be a better MOM each day! 💕

 For example – check out my gratitude post for the man behind my transition to motherhood! & the heartfelt letter to my little girl who made me a mom.